Our 2025 New Zealand Tax Facts brochure

 All dividends and interest paid must be reported to Inland Revenue by the 20th of the month following payment, including details of the recipients of the interest or dividend.

-RLWT, generally at the lesser of 39% of the gain or 10% of the sale price, must be deducted from the proceeds of residential property sales made by offshore persons where the property was purchased on or after 29 March 2018 and disposed of on or before 30 June 2024 and has been owned for less than five years, or disposed of on or after 1 July 2024 and has been owned for less than two years.
+RLWT, generally at the lesser of 39% of the gain or 10% of the sale price, must be deducted from the proceeds of residential property sales made by offshore persons where the property has been owned for less than two years.

 The vendor can file a tax return to recover any overpayment.

-The repayment threshold has increased to $24,128, with the repayment rate at 12%.
-Repayment holidays are one year in length for borrowers who apply for them when they’re going overseas.
+The repayment threshold remains $24,128, with the repayment rate at 12%.
+Temporary repayment suspensions are one year in length for borrowers who apply for them when they’re going overseas.
 Losses cannot be used against income to reduce a liability for student loan repayments.

 Tax shortfall